Ambear-W/AI-LSTM_StoryGenerator/README.md

  # Trainning Settings

+ You can skip this step if you plan to use the data that I have already made.
+You will have to go into the epoch20Testing file and drag out the "epoch-16-loss-1.2612.hdf5" into the overal file to get the write.py to work correctly.
+Feel free to play around with any other tests that I have.

  To personalize this AI you can change some the data on certain lines.
  The lines that you can edit within "train.py" are 27, 51, 52, and 65.